Overview Tab On Program Page

 Opportunities

 The Opportunities field describes special opportunities available for students in the academic program.
-These may include, among other things, assistantships, honors in the major, internships, study abroad, student organizations, etc. The Opportunities text appears at the end of the Overview under the heading "Opportunities".
+These may include, among other things, assistantships, honors in the major, internships, study abroad, student organizations, etc. The Opportunities text appears at the end of the Overview under the heading Opportunities.

 The Opportunities text is repeated at the top of the Student Profile List page.
+If there are no published student profiles, there won't be a Meet a Student page, and the promotional text about opportunities will not appear.

 For graduate programs, there is no generic Opportunities text.
 Opportunities will appear on the Overview page only if the program enters program-specific information.
 The program-specific information is repeated at the top of the Student Profile List page.